 As winter slowly melts away, the days get longer and warmer, and you catch yourself daydreaming about midsummer evenings spent idling in your blossoming garden.
-You imagine the soft hues and sweet aromas, until suddenly, you awake to harsh reality: arousing your garden from its wintery slumber will be hard work!
+You imagine the soft hues and sweet aromas until suddenly, you awake to a harsh reality: arousing your garden from its wintery slumber will be hard work!

 But preparing your garden for spring doesn’t have to be arduous.
-These three basic steps will get your outdoor space in order by springtime, so that it's ready to be enjoyed by the summer.
+These three basic steps will get your outdoor space in order by springtime so that it's ready to be enjoyed by the summer.

 Step 1: Spring Clean Flower Beds & Borders